 The state of your Kubernetes cluster is kept in the etcd datastore.
-This page shows how to backup and restore the etcd included in the Charmed Distribution of Kubernetes ®.
+This page shows how to backup and restore the etcd included in Charmed Kubernetes.

 Backing up application specific data, normally stored in a persistent volume, is not currently supported by native Kubernetes.
 Various third party solutions are available - please refer to their own documentation for details.